« return to top

 What printing materials does Picture Element offer?

-We print on several kinds of photo, watercolor, and canvas materials.
+We print on several kinds of photo, baryta type photo, watercolor, and canvas materials.
 We even can print on cotton and silk sheeting.
 Go to our material list...

 How do Picture Element's pigment prints differ from other companies?